int-brain-lab/iblapps/DLC/README.md

 This will display and save a labeled video for a particular trial range.
 E.g. `Viewer('3663d82b-f197-4e8b-b299-7b803a155b84', 'left', [5,7])` will display and save a DLC labeled video for the left cam video of session with eid '3663d82b-f197-4e8b-b299-7b803a155b84' and range from trial 5 to trial 7.
 There's further the option to show a zoom of the pupil only.

-See `Example_DLC_access.ipynb` for more intructions and an example how to load DLC results.
+See `Example_DLC_access.ipynb` for more intructions and an example how to load DLC results for other potential applications.